-- 1. Definition of Private Loans.

-- Overview Interest Rates.
+- 1. Definition of Private Loans. - 2.
+Overview Interest Rates.

-- Repayment Terms and Options.

-- 4. Private Loan Comparison.
+- 3. Repayment Terms and Options. - 4.
+Private Loan Comparison.
 FASTChoice is a private loan comparison tool to assist Service Members in making the educational loan choice that is best for them.
-FASTChoice provides a side-by-side comparison of the lenders, loan terms, interest rates, and repayment options.

-- 5. Private Loans Information detailing the private educational loan options on FASTChoice website and in print.
-Website information provides loan options for private loans for short-term and two-year programs of study.

-Private Loan Entrance counseling will be provided prior to dispersing private student loans
+FASTChoice provides a side-by-side comparison of the lenders, loan terms, interest rates, and repayment options. - 5.
+Private Loans Information detailing the private educational loan options on FASTChoice website and in print.
+Website information provides loan options for private loans for short-term and two-year programs of study. - 6.
+Private Loan Entrance counseling will be provided prior to dispersing private student loans - 7.
+Savannah Technical College no longer participates in the Private Loan program effective end of Fall Semester 2018.

-Workforce Innovation and Opportunity Act (WIOA) - http://www.coastalworkforceservices.org/
+Workforce Innovation and Opportunity Act (WIOA) - http://worksourcecoastal.org/